simp/pupmod-simp-simp_pki_service/README.md

 since the OCSP information is usually incorporated into all signed certificates and will then be invalid.

-If you wish to customize the existing CA settins, or add your own CAs to the mix, you can easily do this using the `simp_pki_service::custom_cas` parameter.
+If you wish to customize the existing CA settings, or add your own CAs to the mix, you can easily do this using the `simp_pki_service::custom_cas` parameter.
 This hash will be combined with `simp_pki_service::cas` using a `deep_merge` to allow for full customization.